SciBorgo/Missing-data/paper/paper.md

 above [@Young2019].
 Authors should include a missing data statement, irrespective of whether data is missing, or not.

-Problem: *Mean imputation.* The default of most statistical software for handling missing data in modelling is listwise deletion.
+Case study: *Mean imputation.* The default of most statistical software for handling missing data in modelling is listwise deletion.
 Listwise deletion removes entire rows that contain missing observations from the analysis.
 At best, listwise deletion reduces the power in analysis by